idirlab/freebases/README.md

 The hyperparameters used for each experiment, its training/test time, and more details can be found in the script provided for each dataset.

-The results of these experiments on FB1, FB2, FB3, and FB4 dataset are shown in the table below.
+The results of these experiments on our datasets are shown in the table below.
 <table class="tg">
 <thead>
   <tr>